-1. Projects awarded 4% HTC only must comply with the following components of Minnesota Housing's Building Standards, as applicable:

-(a) To make sure professional services are provided by a qualified architect and/or professional engineer, the owner must commission architectural services in accordance with Chapter 2 of Minnesota Housing's Architect's Guide.

-i.
-Exception: Design/Build may be acceptable for mechanical, electrical, and plumbing (MEP) systems if professional licensing statutes and rules of the state of Minnesota are followed and adhered to for professional practice and detailed performance specifications for such systems are available at time of bidding.

-2. To promote cost reasonableness, compensation for professional services must be fair and reasonable.
-Owners are encouraged to refer to Chapter 3 of Minnesota Housing's Architect's Guide for guidance regarding reasonable compensation.

-3. To make sure projects are constructed in accordance with approved construction documents, if there is an Identity of Interest between the owner and architect and/or architect and contractor, the owner must commission a third-party architect to observe construction administration.
+- 1. Projects awarded 4% HTC only must comply with the following components of Minnesota Housing's Building Standards, as applicable: - To make sure professional services are provided by a qualified architect and/or professional engineer, the owner must commission architectural services in accordance with Chapter 2 of Minnesota Housing's Architect's Guide. - i.
+Exception: Design/Build may be acceptable for mechanical, electrical, and plumbing (MEP) systems if professional licensing statutes and rules of the state of Minnesota are followed and adhered to for professional practice and detailed performance specifications for such systems are available at time of bidding. - 2.
+To promote cost reasonableness, compensation for professional services must be fair and reasonable.
+Owners are encouraged to refer to Chapter 3 of Minnesota Housing's Architect's Guide for guidance regarding reasonable compensation. - 3.
+To make sure projects are constructed in accordance with approved construction documents, if there is an Identity of Interest between the owner and architect and/or architect and contractor, the owner must commission a third-party architect to observe construction administration.

-4. To promote cost reasonableness, contractor selection/bidding/compensation must follow requirements as described within Chapter 2 of Minnesota Housing Contractor's Guide, as applicable.

-a) Exception: The requirement that contractor compensation must be in the form of fixed price (stipulated sum) does not apply.
-Exception added to allow other forms of contractor compensation (for example, cost of work plus a fee or guaranteed maximum plus contracts).
+- 4. To promote cost reasonableness, contractor selection/bidding/compensation must follow requirements as described within Chapter 2 of Minnesota Housing's Contractor's Guide, as applicable. - a) Exception: The requirement that contractor compensation must be in the form of fixed price (stipulated sum) does not apply.
+Exception added to allow other forms of contractor compensation (for example, cost of work plus a fee or guaranteed maximum plus contracts). - 5.
+Minnesota Housing, at its sole discretion, and for any given project, may require compliance with additional components of Minnesota Housing's Building Standards.